filecoin-project/website-security.filecoin.io/content/bug-bounty.md

  - Public disclosure of a vulnerability makes it ineligible for a bug bounty.

- Filecoin’s core development team, employees of Protocol Labs, the Filecoin Foundation and others paid by these organizations to work on the Filecoin project, indirectly or directly, are not eligible for bug bounty rewards.
+ Filecoin’s core development team, employees, ex-employees of either Protocol Labs, the Filecoin Foundation and others paid by these organizations to work on the Filecoin project, indirectly or directly, are not eligible for bug bounty rewards.